Radish Microgreen Nutrition: How Good Are Radish Microgreens For You?

 Calcium:

-Radish microgreens are an excellent source of calcium, which is the most abundant mineral in the body.
+Radish microgreens are an excellent calcium source, the most abundant mineral in the body.

 Calcium plays a critical role in many of the body's essential functions.
 Many of us know that appropriate levels of calcium are important to ensure strong bones and teeth.

-Radish microgreens provide 51 mg or 4% of the RDA, so this is another significant benefit of adding these tasty, crunchy microgreens to your diet.
+Radish microgreens provide 65 mg or 5% of the RDA, which is another significant benefit of adding these tasty, crunchy microgreens to your diet.

 Iron: